cosmos/cosmos-sdk/docs/rfc/PROCESS.md

 ## RFC life cycle

 RFC creation is an **iterative** process.
-An RFC is meant as a distributed colloboration session, it may have many comments and is usually the bi-product of no working group or synchornous communication
+An RFC is meant as a distributed collaboration session, it may have many comments and is usually the by-product of no working group or synchronous communication

 1. Proposals could start with a new GitHub Issue,  be a result of existing Issues or a discussion.

 2. An RFC doesn't have to arrive to `main` with an _accepted_ status in a single PR.
 If the motivation is clear and the solution is sound, we SHOULD be able to merge it and keep a _proposed_ status.
-It's preferable to have an iterative approach rather than long, not merged Pull Requests.
+It's preferable to have an iterative approach rather than long, unmerged Pull Requests.

 3. If a _proposed_ RFC is merged, then it should clearly document outstanding issues either in the RFC document notes or in a GitHub Issue.